Before You Begin

-- You can restore a machine from a backup that has at least one successfully created restore point.
+- You can restore a workload from a backup that has at least one successfully created restore point.

-- If you restore a machine to the production network, make sure that the original machine is powered off to avoid conflicts.
+- If you restore a workload to the production network, make sure that the original workload is powered off to avoid conflicts.

-- If you want to scan machine data for viruses, check the secure restore requirements and limitations.
+- If you want to scan recovered VM data for viruses, check the secure restore requirements and limitations.

-- On non-Microsoft Windows SMB3 storage, for example, Tintri, Veeam Backup & Replication may display the "Failed to disable integrity bit on disk N" warning during restore.
+- On non-Microsoft Windows SMB3 storage, for example, Tintri, Veeam Backup & Replication may display the "Failed to disable integrity bit on disk N" warning during the restore process.
 You can ignore this warning for non-Microsoft Windows SMB3 storage.

-- The restored VM will have the same MAC address as the original VM.
-Therefore, if you restore the VM to the same Hyper-V host where the original VM is running, a MAC address conflict may occur.
-To overcome this situation, power off the original VM before you start the restore process.
+- The restored VM will have the same MAC address as the original workload.
+Therefore, if you restore the workload to the same Hyper-V host where the original workload is running, a MAC address conflict may occur.
+To overcome this situation, power off the original workload before you start the restore process.